Who Is Dr. Velwetina—Really? What Is My Story?

 These became the mottos of my rebirth and my mission.

-At the heart of my moral message lies a revolution of honesty and empathy.
+At the heart of my message is a revolution of honesty, empathy, and embodied truth.

-My aim is to transform shocking eroticism into an experience that resonates emotionally and intellectually—where sexuality is not an end in itself, but a form of protest and a mode of therapy in service of peace.
+My aim is to transform provocative erotic art into an experience that resonates emotionally and intellectually — where sexuality is not an end in itself, but a form of protest, a mode of healing, and a language of peace.

-I speak through Body Peace Art: using my body as an artistic instrument dedicated to disarming taboos and restoring balance.
+I speak through Body Peace Art: using my body, my story, my symbols, and my presence as artistic instruments dedicated to disarming taboos and restoring balance.

 "My mission makes one thing clear: the body is not guilty—war is.
 The true perversion is not desire, but violence.